 We say that Baptism is the gateway to the sacraments because it is the first of the three sacraments of Christian initiation.
 Baptism cleanses us of original sin, incorporates us into Christ and his Church, and bestows upon us the gift of the Holy Spirit.
 In virtue of Baptism, we are made members of the divine family as sons and daughters of God.
 Such a wondrous reality is made possible by the saving death of Jesus Christ.

-For information on baptism for ages 6 and under, contact Carmen Fuller.
+For information on baptism for ages 6 and under, contact the parish office.

-For information on baptism for ages 7 and up, contact Carmen Fuller.
+For information on baptism for ages 7 and up, contact the parish office.